 Assisting Clients With Legal Malpractice Cases In Military Divorce

 Common Mistakes In Handling Military Divorces

-The failure to distribute a military pension, or receive proper consideration for waiving it, is a significant error in a military divorce.
+The failure to distribute a military pension or receive proper consideration for waiving it is a significant error in a military divorce.
 In Florida, all vested and nonvested pensions or retirement benefits are considered marital property in a divorce.
-They are subject to division, via equitable distribution.
+They are subject to division via equitable distribution.

+Federal law mandates that a married service member choose a survivor benefit plan when he or she retires.
 If the parties later divorce, the former spouse is no longer covered under the survivor benefit plan.
-However, the service member can still elect to include the former spouse as the beneficiary but it must be done by a court order and within one year of the remarriage.
+However, the service member can still elect to include the former spouse as the beneficiary, but it must be done by a court order and within one year of the remarriage.

-When an individual has served in the military for at least 20 years, the former spouse is entitled to what’s referred to as Tricare and military medical treatment.
-It doesn’t cost the spouse anything for the coverage and it can save a substantial amount of money.
+When an individual has served in the military for at least 20 years, the former spouse is entitled to what’s referred to as TRICARE and military medical treatment.
+It doesn’t cost the spouse anything for the coverage, and it can save a substantial amount of money.

 Schedule An Appointment Today

 If you believe that your attorney has made significant mistakes involving your military divorce, our attorneys at St. Denis & Davey may be able to assist you with a legal malpractice claim.
 You can schedule an appointment at one of our convenient office locations in Jacksonville, Miami, Tampa and Panama City to discuss your potential legal malpractice claim by calling 1-800-785-2153 or by sending the firm an email.